highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/04.place-names/docs.md

 ##Introduction

 When you [set up your domain](../set-up-your-sandbox), it is assigned a randomly generated and temporary Place Name.
-This temporary Place Name can’t be shown in the [High Fidelity Directory](https://highfidelity.com/directory) or be authenticated.

 You can obtain a Place Name of your choice (one that better represents you or your business) for your domain by purchasing a Place Name from High Fidelity.
-Purchased Place Names can be authenticated and can be listed on the [High Fidelity Directory](https://highfidelity.com/directory).

 >>>>>A High Fidelity account is required to purchase and manage Place Names.